Android-SrB-2019/recipe-recyclerview-schriverdj87/README.md

 # Assignment 3
 ## Recipe with RecyclerView
 **RecipeManager** This assignment is based on the 4.5 homework assignment.
 You will use RecyclerView to present a list of recipe names and descriptions.
-Clicking on the recipe will start a new Activity or Fragment that shows the detailed recipe.
+Clicking on the recipe will start a new Activity or Fragment that shows the detailed recipe with a name and image at the top of the screen, and below that the ingrediants and directions in a scrollVieww.

 ![](./images/wireframe.png)